.com vs .net: Key differences between these domain extensions

 Experts advise including relevant keywords in your domain, such as mycakeshop.com instead of myshop.com.
 People who see your domain name will immediately know what your company is about.
 That’s more important than the domain extension alone.

-So, if you want to increase your visibility on search engines, the best practice is to invest in a sustainable SEO strategy.
+So, if you want to increase your visibility on search engines, the best practice is to invest in a sustainable SEO strategy that goes far beyond the domain name.

 Today, the use of .com is more general in scope.
 Aside from a business website, a personal blog and a portfolio site can also go with the .com domain extension to improve their online presence.

-There are situations where you might want to use a .net domain name rather than .com to better reflect your business purpose.
+There are situations where you might want to use a .net domain name rather than .com to better reflect your website’s purpose.

 A .net domain extension is best for websites that operate in the technology and networking field.
 It helps the audience understand what your business is by simply looking at your domain name.